josev2046/Vimeo-Bulk-Chapter-Creation-from-CSV/README.md

 ## About

-This INTERNAL method adds every chapter to the specified video and overwrites any existing chapters.
+This INTERNAL Vimeo Enterprise method adds every chapter to the specified video and overwrites any existing chapters.
 Include the chapters as a JSON array as the body of the request with the title and timecode fields, like this: `[{ "title": "Chapter 1", "timecode": 2}, {"title": "Chapter 2", "timecode": 23 }]`.
 The authenticated user must have edit access to the video.
 >
 >   This method requires a token with the upload and edit and delete scopes and an app with the capability CAPABILITY_BULK_CHAPTER_MODIFICATION.